IBM/ansible-lifecycle-driver/docs/resource_package_structure.md

 # Resource Package Structure for Ansible Lifecycle Driver

-The Ansible Lifecycle Driver expects a specific structure in the Brent resource package under the 'Lifecycle/ansible' directory, as follows:
+The Brent resource package contains Ansible inventory configuration and scripts used by the Ansible Lifecycle Driver.
+The structure of the directory within the package is defined by the driver.
+Under this top level directory the driver expects the following directory structure:

 ```
 config